iterative/dvc.org/static/docs/commands-reference/pull.md

 versions or branches of the repository if using Git, nor will it download files which have not changed.

-The command `dvc status -c` can list files that are missing in the local cache but referenced in the current project DVC-files.
+The command `dvc status -c` can list files that are missing in the project's cache, but referenced in its current DVC-files.
 It can be used to see what files `dvc pull` would download.

 If one or more `targets` are specified, DVC only considers the files associated with those DVC-files.
 Using the `--with-deps` option, DVC tracks dependencies